GoThereGit/Chinese-AMR/README_Eng.md

 natural language processing in general has advanced to the level of semantic analysis.
 More specifically, sentence-level meaning parsing has already occupied the core position of semantic analysis research.
-To address the lack of whole-sentence semantic representation and the domain-dependent problem of sentence semantic annotation, Banarescu et al. (2013) proposed a domain-independent whole-sentence semantic representation method called Abstract Meaning Representation (AMR) that can abstract the meaning of a sentence with a single-rooted, acyclic and directed graph and predicts the semantic structure of the targeted sentence.
+To address the lack of whole-sentence semantic representation and the domain-dependent problem of sentence semantic annotation,
+<a href="https://aclanthology.org/W13-2322.pdf">Banarescu et al. (2013)</a> proposed a domain-independent whole-sentence semantic representation method called Abstract Meaning Representation (AMR) that can abstract the meaning of a sentence with a single-rooted, acyclic and directed graph and predicts the semantic structure of the targeted sentence.
 There have been large-scaled corpora constructed for AMR and two international conferences held for AMR semantic parsing evaluation tasks.
-And similar to AMR, the corpus of Chinese AMR (CAMR) has also begun to take shape and played an important role in the stage of CoNLL 2020.
+And similar to AMR, the corpus of Chinese AMR (CAMR) <a href="https://aclanthology.org/W16-1702.pdf">(Li et al., 2016)</a> has also begun to take shape and played an important role in the stage of CoNLL 2020.

 Our evaluation task is to parse input sentences and output AMR graphs of the targeted sentences with data from CAMR corpus.